About Biolab Tests

-A) If the referring doctor is recognised by your medical insurance company, then normally the cost of any laboratory investigations he / she requests will also be covered.
+A) If the referring doctor is recognised by your medical insurance company, then sometimes the cost of any laboratory investigations he / she requests will also be covered.
 Please confirm what is covered with your insurance company before the tests.
 (Back to Top)

 Q) How long do the tests take?

 A) Many of our tests only require a blood sample to be collected , so 10-15 minutes is required with our nurses.
 Breath hydrogen & methane profiles take 3 hours and you have to provide regular breath samples during this period (home sampling kits are also available for these tests).
 Some urine tests require a complete collection over 6 hours or 24 hours (normally done at home).
 (Back to Top)

 Q) How soon will the test results be ready?